 Employer's Liability cover is required if you are acting as the project manager and employ tradesmen directly yourself, or if you have any one working on your property that is not responsible for their own safety.
 You are likely to have a duty of care for anyone injured on your property whilst they are working for you (be it directly or indirectly) so you should discuss your liability with your insurer or other legal professional if you are unsure whether you are sufficiently protected.

-Income Protection is necessary to protect either you or your partner if something happens to either of you that might prevent you from maintaining your level of income.
+If something happens to either you or your partner that might prevent you from maintaining your level of income, income protection can help.
 This could be anything from critical illness to accidental injury, and different types of policy might protect you in different ways.
 Permanent Health Insurance will usually be designed to replace your income for a set period of time where you are unable to work, usually extending between a few weeks and a year.
 Life Insurance can be set up to make sure any costs can be paid off automatically if the person who would otherwise be responsible should die unexpectedly.

 Joint Contracts Tribunal